AdenCronje/Module_10_ADECRO599_FTO2403_C_Aden-Cronje_SDF10/README.md

 5. **Learning and Improvement**: Considering the key concepts and your practical experiences, identify one area related to APIs where you feel confident and one area where you see a need for improvement.
 What steps will you take to enhance your understanding and skills in the area you wish to improve?

-[For me watching youtube tutorials help me to makr a concept easier to understand and also doing practical examples.]
+[For me watching youtube tutorials help me to make a concept easier to understand and also doing practical examples.]